facundoolano/olano.dev/_posts/2023-12-08-reclaiming-the-web-with-a-personal-reader.md

 ## Background

 Last year I experienced the all-too-common career burnout.
 I had a couple of bad projects in a row, yes, but more generally I was disillusioned with the software industry.
-There was a disconnection between what I used to like about the job, what I was good at, and what the job market wanted to buy from me (given my experience, my location and, the world economy).
+There seemed to be a disconnection between what I used to like about the job, what I was good at, and what the market wanted to buy from me.

 I did the usual thing: I slowed down, quit my job, started therapy.
 I revised my habits: eat better, exercise, meditate.
 I tried to stay away from programming and software-related reading for a while.
 Because I didn't like the effect it had on me, but also encouraged by its apparent enshittification, I quit Twitter, the last social media outlet I was still plugged into.

 Not working was one thing, but overcoming the productivity mandate &#x2014;the feeling that I had to make the best of my time off, that I was "recharging" to make a comeback&#x2014; was another.
-During this detox period, I read *How to Do Nothing*, a sort of artistic manifesto disguised as a self-help book that deals with some of these issues.
+As part of this detox period, I read *How to Do Nothing*, a sort of artistic manifesto disguised as a self-help book that dealt with some of these issues.
 The author Jenny Odell mentions Mastodon when discussing alternative online communities.
 I had heard about Mastodon, I had seen some colleagues move over there, but never really looked at it.
-I thought it was a good time to try it.
+I thought I should give it a try.

 <div class="org-center">
 <p>